Albumin

 Hyperalbuminemia is of little diagnostic significance except in the case of dehydration.
 Hypoalbuminemia occurs during many illnesses and is caused by several factors: compromised synthesis due either to liver disease or because of reduced protein uptake; elevated catabolism due to tissue damage (severe burns) or inflammation; malabsorption of amino acids (Crohn’s disease); proteinuria because of nephrotic syndrome; protein loss via the stool (neoplastic disease).
 In severe cases of hypoalbuminemia, the maximum albumin concentration of plasma is 2.5 g/dL (380 µmol/L).
 Due to the low osmotic pressure of the plasma, water permeates through blood capillaries into tissue (edema).
 The determination of albumin allows monitoring of a controlled patient dietary supplementation and serves also as an excellent test of liver function.

-Alternative Specimen Type: Serum or K-2 EDTA Plasma
+Alternative Specimen Type: Lithium Heparin or K-2 EDTA Plasma

 Specimen Handling:

-1. Tubes containing gel should be centrifuged within 2 hours of collection.
+3. All samples must be centrifuged within two hours of collection.

 Specimen Stability: